Subnautica: Plot

 Centuries later, the spaceship Degasi crashes on 4546B while scanning it for minerals.
-Three of its crew survive for an unspecified amount of time on the planet, though all have either died or left the area by the time the game's events start.
-10 years later, the spaceship Aurora crash-lands on 4546B while attempting to locate the wreck of Degasi.
-The player-character Ryley Robinson is one of many Aurora crew to eject in escape pods; knocked unconscious during atmospheric entry, he is the only one left alive by the time he wakes up.
+Three of its crew members survive for a few months on the planet.
+10 years later, the Alterra Corporation's spaceship Aurora crash-lands on 4546B while attempting to locate the wreck of Degasi.
+The player character Ryley Robinson, who is the Non-Essential Systems Maintenance Chief, is among those of the Aurora crew to eject in escape pods.
+He is knocked unconscious during atmospheric entry, and finds himself to be the sole survivor by the time he wakes up.
 He is contacted by the trading ship Sunbeam, responding to the Auroras SOS.
-When the Sunbeam attempts to rescue Ryley, it is shot down by an enormous alien weapon.

-Ryley investigates and discovers that the weapon is the Architects' "Quarantine Enforcement Platform," and that it will continue to shoot down any ship it detects attempting to enter or exit the planet's atmosphere, in an attempt to prevent the spread of Kharaa.
-Ryley attempts to disable the weapon; the control panel detects he is infected with Kharaa and, as such, ignores his input.
+When the Sunbeam attempts to rescue Ryley, it is shot down.
+Ryley investigates and discovers that the weapon responsible is the Architects' Quarantine Enforcement Platform, and that it will continue to shoot down any ship it detects attempting to enter or exit the planet's atmosphere, to prevent the spread of Kharaa.
+Ryley attempts to disable the weapon; the control panel detects he is infected with Kharaa and, as such, denies his input.

 Ryley ventures deeper into 4546B, learning of the Architects' history through exploration of their facilities.
-He eventually discovers the last living Sea Emperor, still captive in an Architect containment facility, who can communicate telepathically.
-Ryley enables a teleporter inside the Sea Emperor's aquarium to allow her young to leave; in exchange, she provides Ryley with the recipe for an enzyme that will allow her eggs to hatch.
-Ryley uses the enzyme to hatch the eggs; the Sea Emperor young immediately release large quantities of potent Enzyme 42 into the environment, curing Ryley as well as every other infected organism on 4546B.
+He discovers the last living Sea Emperor, still captive in an Architect containment facility, who can communicate telepathically.
+Ryley activates a teleporter inside her aquarium to allow the Leviathan's young to leave; in exchange, she provides Ryley with the recipe for an enzyme that will allow her eggs to hatch.
+Ryley uses the enzyme to hatch the eggs; the Leviathan young release large quantities of potent Enzyme 42 into the environment, curing Ryley and halting the bacterium's spread throughout 4546B.
 Finally at peace, the ancient Sea Emperor bids Ryley farewell and lays down to die.

-A cured Ryley can now disable the Quarantine Enforcement Platform, construct an escape rocket based on blueprints recovered from the Aurora wreck, and leave the planet.
-In her final telepathic communication (which takes place as Ryley rockets away from 4546B), the ancient Sea Emperor poetically compares herself with Ryley.
-Thereafter, the game ends.
+A cured Ryley can disable the Quarantine Enforcement Platform, construct an escape rocket based on blueprints recovered from the Aurora wreck, and leave the planet.
+In its final telepathic communication, the Sea Emperor poetically compares itself with Ryley.

-In a post-credits scene, Ryley's PDA notifies him he will not be allowed to land until his debt of 1 trillion credits for the use of Alterra resources is paid off.